How to use a home blood pressure monitor

 - Sit correctly.
 Sit with your back straight and supported (on a dining chair, rather than a sofa).
 Your feet should be flat on the floor and your legs should not be crossed.
-Your arm should be supported on a flat surface (such as a table) with the upper arm at heart level.
+Your arm should be supported on a flat surface, such as a table, with the upper arm at heart level.
 Make sure the bottom of the cuff is placed directly above the bend of the elbow.
-Check your monitor's instructions for an illustration or have your healthcare provider show you how.
+Check your monitor's instructions for an illustration or have your health care professional show you how.

 - Measure at the same time every day.
 It’s important to take the readings at the same time each day, such as morning and evening.
-It is best to take the readings daily however ideally beginning 2 weeks after a change in treatment and during the week before your next appointment.
+It is best to take the readings daily, ideally beginning two weeks after a change in treatment and during the week before your next appointment.

 - Take multiple readings and record the results.
-Each time you measure, take two or three readings one minute apart and record the results using a printable (PDF) tracker.
+Each time you measure, take two readings one minute apart and record the results using a printable (PDF) tracker.
 If your monitor has built-in memory to store your readings, take it with you to your appointments.
 Some monitors may also allow you to upload your readings to a secure website after you register your profile.

 - Don't take the measurement over clothes.

 Download a PDF sheet that shows you how to measure your blood pressure properly.
 Also available in Spanish and Chinese.

 Know your numbers